dart-lang/pub-dev/doc/api.md

 paginated, clients should call `"nextUrl"` for the next page if it is present in the response.

+The response is always a gzip-ed JSON content, and should be cached on the client side  for at least 2 hours between requests (as indicated by the `cache-control` header).

 Notes:
  * The order of the packages, the number of packages on a response page, or the URL structure of `"nextUrl"` may change without notice.
- * Clients should always use `gzip` content encoding, as it will be mandatory for this API in the near future.

 ## FAQ